Scar revision

 There are several surgical techniques suitable for different types of scars (scar revision).

-Mainly, these products reduce the intensity and number of granules in the skin, reducing the color contrast.
+Excessively dark or hyperpigmented skin can be improved by applying whitening creams or chemical peels .
+These products reduce the intensity and number of granules in the skin, reducing the color contrast.

-Sometimes we treat keloids with corticosteroid injections or some other means (silicone cream) which we apply directly to the surface.
-In case of unsuccesful measures, we excise the scar and sutur the edges of the incision with fine sutures.
+Sometimes keloids begin to be treated with injections of corticosteroids or some other agent (silicone cream) that is applied directly to the surface.
+If these measures are not met, the scar is excised and the edges of the incision are sutured with fine sutures.

 AFTER THE INTERVENTION

 After the revision of the scar, you can expect mild swelling, hematoma and redness.
 Although the sutures are removed after a few days, it should be borne in mind that the healing is not over yet.
 Limited physical activity after surgery, raising the headboard, and applying cold compresses are generally recommended.
-It is also recommended to avoid activities that involve moving the operated area.
+It is also recommended to avoid activities that involve moving the operated area .
 You should inform your surgeon about any medications you take after surgery.

 In all types of scar revision, special attention should be paid to limiting more intense sun exposure for a period of 6 to 12 months.